 From the tool menu, select the rename-all option.
 The rename-all window will open.

-In the rename-all window, enter the new file name up to ten characters, and enter the first serial number up to five digits.
+In the rename-all window, enter the new file up to ten characters, and enter the first ser number up to five digits.

-Click the OK button to change the file names of the selected images.
+Click the OK button to change the file name the selected images.